Centre of Dance

 I did it first...IYKYK

 As I mentioned above, none of my peers had the work ethic that I did.
-But I did have structural challenges that made it more difficult for me to progress.
-I have naturally tight hamstrings and a tight back (thanks Dad!), and I grew in spurts, so my height wouldn’t change for weeks to months, then I would shoot up overnight, lose all my progress, and get covered in stretch marks.
+But I did have structural challengers that made it more difficult to progress.
+I have naturally tight hamstrings and a tight back (thanks Dad!), and I grew in spurts, so my height wouldn't change for weeks to months, then I would shoot up overnight and lose all my progress and get covered in stretch marks.
 Even though I was the hardest worker and one of the best performers, I was one of the weakest dancers technically.
 I would go perform and think I absolutely killed it, then I would watch the video back and be in shock as to how bad I was.
-Now some kids would see that, get discouraged and quit, I used that as “fuel for the fire” and pushed myself even harder.
+Now some kids would see that, get discouraged and quit, I used that as "fuel for the fire" and pushed myself even harder.
 At 16, it clicked, and finally my body was doing what my mind was seeing.
-It took 7 years of intensive training for my body and mind to finally come together, and it was worth every drop of sweat, every injury, and every party I didn’t go to.
+It took 7 years of intensive training for my body and mind to finally come together, and it was worth every drop of sweat, every injury, and every party I didn't go to.

 Last dance competition at 17 that I won